joshamilton/Hamilton_acI_2017/manuscript/manuscript.md

 Genome annotations and metabolic network reconstructions were performed using KBase (http://kbase.us/).
 Unannotated contigs for each genome were pushed to KBase and annotated using the "Annotate Microbial Contigs" method using default options, which uses components of the RAST toolkit [@Brettin2015, @Overbeek2014] for genome annotation.
 Genome-scale metabolic network reconstructions were performed using the "Build Metabolic Model" app using default parameters, which relies on the Model SEED framework [@Henry2010a] to build a draft metabolic model.

 Metabolic models were then downloaded via KBase, pruned, and converted to metabolic network graphs.
 In particular, biomass, exchange, transport, spontaneous, and DNA/RNA biosynthesis reactions were removed from the model, and reactions were mass- and charge-balanced.
-Next, currency metabolites (compounds used to carry electrons and functional groups) were removed following an established procedure  [@Ma2003].
+Next, currency metabolites (compounds used to carry electrons and functional groups) and highly-connected compounds (those which participate in many reactions, such as CO2 and O2) were removed following an established procedure  [@Ma2003].
 Finally, the network model was converted to a metabolic network graph, in which nodes denote compounds and edges denote reactions.
 A directed edge from compound _a_ to compound _b_ means that _a_ is a substrate in a reaction which produces _b_.
 Supplemental Figure 2 illustrates process by which a genome gets converted to a pruned metabolic network graph, for a genome containing only glycolysis.

 Finally, all genome-level metabolic network graphs for a single acI clade were combined to generate a composite clade-level metabolic network graph for that clade.
 Beginning with two genomes, nodes and edges unique to the second genome are identified and appended to the network graph for the first genome, giving a composite metabolic network graph.
 The process is repeated for each genome belonging to the clade, until all of the network graphs have been incorporated into the composite.
 Figure 3A shows metabolic network graphs for three acI-C genomes, and Figure 3B shows the composite metabolic network graph for clade acI-C.